LLNL/FloatGuard/README.md

 ### Samples for make and CMake projects

-We provide two example projects, `samples/div0` and `samples/div0_cmake`, for developers to better understand the setup required for your own HIP code to work with FloatGuard.
+We provide two example projects, `samples/div0` and `samples/div0_cmake`, for developers to try out and learn what is required for your own HIP code to work with FloatGuard.
 You can refer to `samples/div0/Makefile` and `samples/div0_cmake/CMakeLists.txt` for examples of the steps described in previous sections.
 The following are instructions on how to capture floating-point exceptions for these sample programs, starting from each diretory: